EtherDream/ghost6502/README.md

 ## Demo2

-This demo reads `P` and `Q` through the input box, calculates their sum, and outputs it through the message box:
+This demo reads `P` and `Q` through the input box, calculates their sum, and outputs it via the message box:

 ```javascript
 import OP from './opcode.js'